lioda/solid-design/2-ocp/README.md

 In this solution, we have deliberately favored inheritance (which is a natural case of extension) over composition.

 Inheritance is a powerful but dangerous tool.
-It's easy to have large classes hierarchy that leads to Rigidity or Fragility.
-Some languages permit multiple inheritance which can be hard to maintain (for example, the (diamond problem)[https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem]).
+It's easy to have large class hierarchies that leads to Rigidity or Fragility.
+Also, some languages permit multiple inheritance which can be hard to maintain (for example, the [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)).

 Composition creates a design oriented toward flexibility and separation of responsibilities.
 No worries, in the next issue, we will use Composition :)

-~~In our example, we have used inheritance in a very contrained case: **replacing** an existing algorithm.
-There are other ways to do it (with composition or Dependency Injection Principle), beware to use the correct tool in each step of design and never hesitate to refactor when needs evolve.~~

 ## Issue 3: Introducing a new use case reusing existing behaviors (relation with SRP and DRY)